github/docs/content/codespaces/customizing-your-codespace/personalizing-codespaces-for-your-account.md

 {% data reusables.user_settings.access_settings %}
 {% data reusables.user_settings.codespaces-tab %}
-1. Under "Dotfiles", select "Automatically install dotfiles" so that {% data variables.product.prodname_codespaces %} automatically installs your dotfiles into every new codespace you create.
+1. Under "Dotfiles", select **Automatically install dotfiles** so that {% data variables.product.prodname_codespaces %} automatically installs your dotfiles into every new codespace you create.
    ![Installing dotfiles](/assets/images/help/codespaces/install-custom-dotfiles.png)
-2. Once "Automatically install dotfiles" is selected, select the repo you would like to install dotfiles from.
+2. Choose the repository you want to install dotfiles from.
    ![Selecting a dotfiles repo](/assets/images/help/codespaces/select-dotfiles-repo.png)

 You can add further script, preferences, configuration files to your dotfiles repository or edit existing files whenever you want.
 Changes to settings will only be picked up by new codespaces.